turretcss/turretcss/docs/support.md

 ## CSS

-Some CSS3 properties and HTML5 elements are not fully supported by Internet Explorer 8 and 9.
+Some CSS properties and HTML5 elements are not fully supported by Internet Explorer 8 and 9.

 <div class="table-responsive">
   <table>